The pinnacle of all the mathematical competitions open to school students is

 of Education and teachers from the Junior Colleges.

-Currently, the national team is selected through a National Team Selection Test
+As mentioned, the national team is selected through a series of National Team Selection Tests (NTST)

 organized by SIMO.
-Since this test is used to select the final candidates for
+Since these tests are used to select the final six candidates for

-the national team, it is comparable in difficulty to the IMO and are fashioned
+the national team, they are comparable in difficulty to the IMO and are fashioned

-selected in April/May.
-These six will continue to undergo training until they
+after the IMO.
+Upon selected, these six team members will continue to undergo training until they

 leave for the IMO in July.